 A ballot initiative encourages either/or thinking.
 Not supporting Prop 118 did not mean “do nothing.”
 It meant that this particular proposal is wrong for Colorado.
 It poses too much risk.

 As a yes/no option, the ballot proposal approach routed the concerns of businesses.

 Seven years of broader, earnest conversation included the detailed pleas of businesses across the state.
 This measure goes farther than most.
 Running this measure as a ballot initiative when businesses were scrambling to address COVID and government policy challenges was a bold move.
 It demonstrated unyielding confidence in the face of what is unknown and what proponents do not fully understand.
 It is a disappointment to businesses of all sizes across the state that it garnered such unwavering support from Democratic leaders.

 Nearly every state-level Democratic officeholder in Colorado publicly endorsed the terms of Prop 118.
 The only holdouts were our Governor, the Secretary of State, and one Democrat Representative from the Colorado House.

 The concept of paid family leave has so much power in the public’s imagination.
 The needs addressed are deeply felt.
 This makes it easier to garner trust with simplified messaging.
 The ability to deliberate the layers of complexity is lost.
 Many lawmakers had previously voiced concerns about the very terms included in this version.
-Yet support of the opportune and heavily funded Prop 118 suggests that many were willing to dismiss the risks it poses.
+Yet the support of the opportune and heavily funded Prop 118 suggests that many were willing to dismiss the risks it poses.